-Some 25 years ago, when I was an University student, I had started a small business focusing on sale of personal computers and related services.
-My business had kept me busy for 7 years.
+Some 25 years ago, when I was a University student, I started a small business focusing on selling personal computers and related services.
+My company had kept me busy for seven years.

-A decision to move to Canada was made.
-An obvious choice was to try the same activity what had worked in Slovakia.
-I started activities they would help me to gain some customers.
-But I did not succeed.
+In the year 1999, I decided to move to Canada.
+An obvious choice was to try the same activity that had worked in Slovakia.
+I started activities that would help me to gain some customers.
+But I failed.
 So, I eventually gave up.

 After several years of permanent employment, I started exploring new options again.
-I discussed several ideas with a few people and I decided to give a try to IT Consulting & IT services activities.
+I discussed several ideas with a few people, and I decided to try IT Consulting & IT services activities.
 I managed to get a few contracts via personal agencies.
 I decided to stop consulting business in 2010.

-Below is review of my projects and past activities.
-It totals to 10 years of operating IT business.
+Below is a review of my projects and past activities.
+It totals ten years of operating the IT business.

 Information about specific projects and assignments is available upon request (pending non-disclosure provisions in contractor agreements).

 When I moved to Toronto, I was looking for a way to promote myself.
-I created a website smartwebsoft.com (mirror) with concept of a custom software development business. which would and extend my previous software development activities in Slovakia.
+I created a website smartwebsoft.com (mirror), with the concept of a custom software development business.
+I was hoping I would be able to build upon my past software development activities in Slovakia.

-Starting such business was not feasible without Canadian citizenship.
-I had 3 years to find the way how to start operating such business in Canada.
+Starting such a business was not feasible without Canadian citizenship.
+So, I had three years to find a strategy to operate such a business in Canada.

-I started playing with strategies how to find customers.
+I started playing with concepts of finding customers.
 I started with a cost-effective email campaign.
-I collected basic data, including email addresses of various businesses operating in Toronto, freely available in business directories.
-Those data were basis of my CRM database of prospective customers.
+I collected essential data, including email addresses of various businesses operating in Toronto, freely available in business directories.
+Those data were the basis of my CRM database of prospective customers.
 My CRM database contained close to 5000 addresses.

-My first offering was an application SalesPro.
+My first offering was an application called SalesPro.
 Another campaign focused on finding a general software development project.
 I used my past Delphi applications as a reference.
-As past projects were already obsolete, I created new Delphi programs, specific to Canadian business rules.
-New programs were promoted either as part of my smartwebsoft page or additional web sites I created for applications.
+As past projects were obsolete, I created new Delphi programs specific to Canadian business rules.
+New programs were promoted either as part of my smartwebsoft page or other websites I had designed for those applications.
 Some of those projects are listed below:

-These email campaigns produced little response, with no leads worth to follow.
-I abandoned additional attempts regarding SW development business in 2004.
+These email campaigns produced little response, with no leads worth following.
+I abandoned additional attempts regarding the SW development business in 2004.

-Abovementioned projects are no longer live sites.
-I created a partially functional demos as part of my online presentation.
+The abovementioned projects are no longer live.
+I created partially functional demos as part of my online presentation.
 Experience gained can be discussed and used in new projects.

-Primary business activity was development of database software.
-Applications were developed in FoxPro 2.6 for MS DOS, later client-server software developed as windows-native applications in Borland Delphi 5.
+The primary business activity was the development of database software.
+I created my initial applications in FoxPro 2.6 for MS-DOS.
+Later I continued with client-server software developed in Borland Delphi 5 as Windows-native applications.
 Typical customers for those applications were small companies.

-Company also funded and operated two small copy&printing shops, strategically located at student dormitory and a prime location in a small town.
+The company also founded and operated two small copy&printing shops, strategically located at a student dormitory and a prime location in a small town.

-Initial, break-through product, was "investment funds agenda" designed specifically for management of prospective small investors (called MIKs) during the 2nd wave of coupon privatization in Slovakia.
-This software dealt with a step in the privatization process whose lifespan was 3 years.
-This was only product on the market focusing on "MIK agenda" (otherwise, in-house solutions were used).
-An estimated market share was around 20% in both: "funds active in the 2nd wave" and "registered prospective investors (MIK s)".
+The initial breakthrough product was the "investment funds agenda" explicitly designed for managing prospective small investors (called MIKs) during the 2nd wave of the "Coupon privatization" in Slovakia.
+The "MIK agenda" was the only such product on the market.
+An estimated market share was around 20% in both: "funds active in the 2nd wave" and "registered prospective investors (MIK s)."

-Further "SW development business" grew thanks to contacts and referrals gained via sale of "MIK Agenda" program.
+Further "SW development business" grew thanks to contacts and referrals gained via the sale of the "MIK Agenda" program.

-Business applications supported specific line of business (billing/inventory/customers/leasing agreements), focusing on operational and taxation agenda.
-Most revenue was generated from customers in financial industry.
+Business applications supported specific lines of business (billing/inventory/customers/leasing agreements), focusing on operational and taxation agendas.
+The most revenue was generated from customers in the financial industry.

 I developed and installed some 40 small and mid-sized applications.
 Applications "MIK Agenda", "Magazine Authors compensations", and "Leasing Company agenda" were customized and installed to multiple customers.

-Although perceived size and advancedness of whole business, core business activity (SW development, partially HW sale) was a one-man shop.
-Most accomplishments were possible due to help or assistance of additional people and partnership with other businesses.
+Although the perceived size and advancedness of the whole business, core business activity (SW development, partially HW sale) was a one-person shop, those accomplishments would not be possible without the help or assistance of additional people and partnerships with other businesses.